Introduction to PE

 PE at KS4

-The practical aspect of the course includes students' participation in a broad selection of sports, giving them opportunity to attain their best scores towards their overall grade.
-The PE department expects all GCSE students to participate in a wide variety of activities and attend extra-curricular sessions.
+The practical aspect of the course includes students' participation in a broad selection of sports, giving them opportunity to choose a sport they are passionate about in order to plan and coach lessons which will be sent off to the examiner.
+The PE department expects all WJEC students to participate in a wide variety of activities and attend extra-curricular sessions.